unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ### Conservative-Nationalist "Objectivity"

-All of this appears to be in contradiction of the values of the self-professed “objective” German historian, the vast majority of whom were steeped in late-nineteenth century positivist thought and greatly influenced by two German intellectual titans: the sociologist **Max Weber** and the historian **Leopold von Ranke**.
+All of this appears to be in contradiction of the values of the self-professed “objective” German historian, the vast majority of whom were steeped in late-nineteenth century positivist thought and greatly influenced by two German intellectual titans: the sociologist **Max Weber** (c.
+1864-1920) and the historian **Leopold von Ranke** (c.
+1795-1886).
 Both promoted **objectivity** in scholarship and warned against the imposition of personal, contemporary values on times past.
 Political partisanship in the classroom was also looked down upon, Weber himself stating publicly in 1918 that “politics is out of place in the lecture room” (Sims, 250).
 Contrastingly, twenty-three years prior at his inaugural address at Freiberg in 1895, Weber had expressed his own nationalist leanings by characterizing the unification of Germany as a “youthful prank,” urging the young nation to continue forward after what seemed like a pause in national progress (Evans, “The Coming” 39).

 {% include figure.html
   class="left"